Willo Flood: Dundee United (second permanent spell)

 At the start of the 2017–18 season, Flood found his playing time, coming from the substitute bench, having recovered from an injury during Dundee United's pre–season.
-He began to take up the captain duties in absent of Tam Scobbie throughout the season.
+He began to take up the captain duties in the absence of Tam Scobbie throughout the season.
 On 2 September 2017, Flood scored from a last minute free kick, in a 3–1 win against Alloa Athletic in the Scottish Challenge Cup.
 Following the absence of Lewis Toshney, he played twice in the right–back position against Dunfermline Athletic and Livingston.
 Following this, Flood regained his first team place, playing in the different midfield positions.
 On 19 November 2017, he scored his second goal of the season, in a 3–0 win against Falkirk.
 Between 13 January 2018 and 20 January 2018, Flood, once again, played twice in the right–back position against Dunfermline Athletic and Alloa Athletic.
-After helping the club qualified for the Premiership play–offs, he played in both legs of the quarter–finals play–offs against Dunfermline Athletic and helped Dundee United advance to the semi–finals after the club won 2–1 on aggregate.
-In the first leg of the semi–finals play–offs against Livingston, he received a red card for a second bookable offence, in a 3–2 loss (in what turns out to be his last match in his professional football career).
-His suspension in the return leg saw Dundee United drew 1–1, resulting in the club failing to win promotion back to the Scottish Premiership for the second time.
-Other than suspension, Flood's season did not have any affected impact despite suffering minor injuries on three separate occasions.
+After helping the club qualify for the Premiership play–offs, he played in both legs of the quarter–finals play–offs against Dunfermline Athletic and helped Dundee United advance to the semi–finals after the club won 2–1 on aggregate.
+In the first leg of the semi–finals play–offs against Livingston, he received a red card for a second bookable offence, in a 3–2 loss (in what turned out to be his last match in his professional football career).
+His suspension in the return leg saw Dundee United draw 1–1, resulting in the club failing to win promotion back to the Scottish Premiership for the second time.
+Other than suspension, Flood's season did not have any affected impact despite suffering minor injuries on three occasions.
 At the end of the 2017–18 season, Flood went on to make thirty–eight appearances and scoring two times in all competitions.
 Shortly after, he was one of a number of players released by Dundee United.
 Flood revealed he rejected a chance to stay at the club and was offered a youth coach role but he rejected it to continue playing.